TutorialsOtas/chopNess/README.md

-fork and lets this application the number 1 food joint.
+fork and lets make  this application the number 1 food joint.